jostylr/event-when/eventwhen.md

         tracker.add(events);

-We assign the tracker to the last property since one should use that to remove it.
+We return the tracker since one should use that to remove it.
 If you want the handler itself, it is in tracker.handler.
 It just seems more natural this way since the manipulations use tracker.

-        emitter.last = tracker;

-        return emitter;
+        return tracker;
     }